Kurt Walker wins boxing gold for Ireland at European Games

 Lisburn native won on a unanimous decision against Mykolo Butsenko in Minsk

-Kurt Walker won gold for Ireland at the European Games in Minsk on Sunday.
-Photo: Dean Mouhtaropoulos/Getty Images
+Ireland’s Kurt Walker celebrates with his gold medal at the 2019 European Games.
+Photo: Soenar Chamid/Inpho

 Kurt Walker has won gold for Ireland at the European Games after a unanimous decision victory over Ukraine’s Mykolo Butsenko in the bantamweight division.